-Here are five quick insurance tips that could save you some money.
+Here are six quick insurance tips Mercury recommends that could also save you some money.

 You might also be a candidate for a discount if you insure more than one vehicle with the same carrier, but discounts may vary by state, so check with your insurance agent to learn more.

 2. Pay in Full.
 Auto insurance premiums are typically offered in six-month terms.
 While you may be given the option to pay in monthly installments, paying your full premium up front might qualify you for a discount.

 3. Increase Your Deductible.
 A deductible is the amount you would have to pay out-of-pocket for damages to your vehicle before your insurance would kick in if you make a claim.If you’re willing and able to pay a higher deductible in the event of a collision or other damage to your car, your insurance premium will most likely go down.

 4. Limit Your Mileage.
 The number of miles you drive impacts your insurance premium – the more you drive, the higher the risk of getting into a collision.
 Consider leaving the car in the garage or driveway and carpooling or taking public transportation when possible, and be sure to report your lower mileage to your insurance agent.
 Driving less can help lower your insurance premium, and it also comes with an added benefit – it’ll also save you money on gas.